slynch66/Engineering_4_Notebook/README.md

 ### Reflection

 In order to just take a picture, you can enter 'raspistill -k'.
-The period marks the end of this sentence.
-Eidernackel yude.
+Remember to enable the camera configuration on your raspberry pi before you start this assignment.
+You can get to the settings to do this by entering " sudo raspi-config ".
 A great website for coding camera effects: https://medium.com/@petehouston/apply-image-effect-to-raspberry-pi-camera-module-257c24d0ca6